So many rivers. So little time.

 I recently discovered another great paddling destination in South Carolina.
 The Enoree River, located in the Piedmont's backcountry, offers the kind of off-the-grid experience one finds in places visitors seldom venture.

 From the small Southern town of Clinton, the river winds through 36 miles of Sumter National Forest.
 Paddling downstream along steep hardwood bluffs and floodplain forests, you are cloaked in a solitude enjoyed only in remote settings far from cell towers and Wi-Fi.

-On a recent weekend, we put in at the canoe launch at Musgrove Mill State Historic Site, six miles upstream from the official start of the river trail.
+On a recent weekend, we put in at the canoe launch at Battle of Musgrove Mill State Historic Site, six miles upstream from the official start of the river trail.
 Aside from navigating past some riffles and a few downed branches at the launch site, it was an easy two-hour float trip.

 The name Enoree comes from the Cherokees, meaning "river of muscadines", the wild grapes that can be found all along the lower section of the waterway.
 Along with grapevines, the surrounding terrain features ash, sycamore and hickory trees that form a dense canopy over the water in the warmer months of the year.